texas-robocamp/texas-robocamp.github.io/tutorials/robot-programming/introduction.md

-### Getting Started
+## Getting Started
-Now that you've learned the basics of C++, we can move on to programming on the actual robot!
-Go ahead and open up the Arduino IDE again - remember, to do so, type `arduino` into either the terminal or the lens.
+Now that you've learned the basics of C++, we can move on to programming on the robot!

+- Open up the Arduino IDE.

-Before we start writing code, let's take apart a simple Arduino code snippet.
+Before we start writing code, let's look at a simple Arduino code snippet.
 We'll start out with some code that just moves the robot around.

 ```
 #include <BnrOneA.h>